 - Cash received for sales of goods and services

 - Rent payments

 Cash Flows from Investing Activities: This section reports the cash transaction for the acquisition and sale of permanent assets and investments and is the change in cash as a result of investments and disinvestments, including transactions involving financial long term assets such as notes receivable.
 This section could include:

 - Purchase of property, plant, and equipment

 - Proceeds for the sale of property, plant, and equipment

 - Purchases of stock or other securities other than cash equivalents

 - Proceeds from the sale or redemption of investments

-Cash Flows from Financing Activities: This section reports the cash transaction related to equity financing by the business and borrowings.
+Cash Flows from Financing Activities: This section reports the cash transaction related to equity financing by the business and borrowings and is the change in cash as a result of obtaining and repaying loans, issuing shares, buying back shares and paying dividend.
 It could include: